Households and children in temporary accommodation at record numbers

 The total number of children in temporary accommodation – a measure which was first recorded in 2004 – was 138,930, up from 131,500 at the end of March.

+Housing charity Shelter said the figure for children in temporary accommodation is “yet another shameful record in the housing emergency”.

+Other figures published on Thursday showed there were less than 9,000 new-build homes for social rent in the latest financial year – with housing charities saying this is nowhere near the level of need to tackle homelessness.

-The latest figures, published on Thursday by the Department for Levelling Up, Housing and Communities, also show that a total of 73,660 households were assessed as needing help from their local authority due to being homeless or threatened with homelessness.
+Figures, published on Thursday by the Department for Levelling Up, Housing and Communities (DLUHC), also show that a total of 73,660 households were assessed as needing help from their local authority due to being homeless or threatened with homelessness.

 Some 34,850 households were assessed as being threatened with homelessness, up 1.5% from the same quarter last year, the department said.